 Some new hires have experienced successful onboarding remotely.
 But was that only out of pandemic necessity?
 In-person onboarding has significant benefits for new employees—and not just to help them overcome first day jitters.

-Being together in an office helps create the opportunity for new hires to ask questions, learn through osmosis, and feel more confident in their roles.
-Plus, new employees who are onboarding in an office will take less time to absorb necessary information to make an impact in their role.
+-Being together in an office helps create the opportunity for new hires to ask questions, learn through osmosis, and feel more confident in their roles.
+Plus, new employees who are onboarding in an office will take less time to absorb the necessary information to make an impact in their role.
 They’ll be able to shadow other teammates, study existing processes, and understand the team’s objectives much more effectively.

 6. Working in an office drives career growth for employees